rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/README.md

 ./setup.sh
 ```

+This will:
+    - install the latest Wireguard packages
+    - install the latest Pi-Hole, and configure it to accept DNS requests from the Wireguard interface
+    - Display a QR Code for 1 Split Tunnel VPN Profile

+3. Make sure your router or firewall is forwarding incoming UDP packets on Port 51515 to the Ubuntu 20.04 Minimal LTS Server, that you ran the **setup.sh** script on.
 4. Create another VPN Client Profile by running `./setup.sh` again, you can create 253 profiles without modifying the script.

 ---